Three recent virtual focus groups generated a wide range of questions and suggestions about environmental issues related to the Saskatoon Freeway.

 A total of 28 residents, landowners and stakeholders attended the three virtual sessions on July 20 and 21, which were each 2 hours in length and hosted through a Zoom meeting.
 Each focus group was capped at 15 participants to ensure effective dialogue; everyone who expressed interest was able to secure a virtual seat in a session.

-The focus groups began with a presentation by Geoff Meinert, the project lead from the Ministry of Highways and Infrastructure, who provided an overview of the Saskatoon Freeway functional planning study and scope.
+The focus groups began with a presentation by Geoff Meinert, the project lead from the Ministry of Highways, who provided an overview of the Saskatoon Freeway functional planning study and scope.
 A second presentation by SNC Lavalin’s Jamie Page, who oversees environmental aspects of the functional study, highlighted already completed and upcoming environmental research along the proposed freeway route, as well as environmental mitigations being considered.

 Over the course of the three focus groups, the conversation covered a wide range of topics and questions, including: